 Guinea pigs are easy to manage; they are not picky about foods and take up very little space.

 - Where Do Guinea Pigs Come From?

-- History of Guinea Pigs
+- What Do Guinea Pigs Eat?

 - Final Thoughts